Fiscal and Calendar Year-End Expense Report Reconciliation Procedure

-It is critical to the University’s year-end financial statements that all Travel Card expenses are properly recorded as University expenses in a timely fashion.
-To ensure the recording of overdue Travel Card expenses by fiscal year-end 2018, we have established the following procedure which will be enacted twice a year before the end of the fiscal and calendar years in June and December.
+It is critical to the University’s financial statements that all Travel Card expenses are properly recorded as University expenses in a timely fashion.
+To ensure the recording of overdue Travel Card expenses, we have established the following procedure which will be enacted twice a year before the end of the fiscal and calendar years in June and December.

-- All unreported non-travel expenses and travel expenses for completed trips incurred before February 1, 2018 (more than 90-days old at the time of the procedure or date noted via email will be placed on an Expense Report by the Payment Processing Department for the Travel Card user during the first two weeks of May 2018.
+- All unreported non-travel expenses and travel expenses for completed trips more than 90-days old at the time of the procedure or date noted via email will be placed on an Expense Report by the Payment Processing Department for the Travel Card user during the month of May or November.

-- During May, Approvers should require cardholders to attach receipts, ensure that the proper account number is being charged, and submit the report for approval.
+- During May/November, Approvers should require cardholders to attach receipts, ensure that the proper account number is being charged, and submit the report for approval.

-- The cardholder or Approvers musty notify the Payment Processing Manager, Stephanie Ford-Jones, of any over-90-day charges that are for FY19 travel and should be expensed in FY19 so that she can exclude these expenses from the year-end submission and approval process.
+- The cardholder or Approver musty notify the Payment Processing Manager, Stephanie Ford-Jones, of any over-90-day charges that are for future travel and should not be expensed at that time.

 - The Expense Report will be charged to the cardholder’s default account unless the cardholder changes this.
 The cardholder should verify that Expense Reports are being charged to the correct account number.

-- During the first few days of June, the Payment Processing Manager will submit any reports that remain unapproved and request that the Approver approves the report by June 15.
+- During the month of June or December, the Payment Processing Manager will submit any reports that remain unapproved and request that the Approver approves the report by the 15th of the month.

-- During the last two weeks of June, journal entries may be done to correct any expenses hitting incorrect account numbers.
+- Journal entries may be done to correct any expenses hitting incorrect account numbers.
 All journal entries must be recorded by FRS (Financial Record Services) by the date indicated on the fiscal year-close schedule to be properly recorded in the correct fiscal year.